Skillbill/company-site/_posts/2024-11-07-the-5s-principles.markdown

 These resources are useful when you need to handle legacy code, but generally speaking, aiming to prevent code from becoming "legacy" to maintain high productivity in projects is a goal that [I](https://www.linkedin.com/in/donato-pascazio-080973201/) pursue every day as a professional.

-How do we do that?
+How can we do that?

 By follow the 5S principles outlined in ["Clean Code: A Handbook of Agile Software Craftsmanship"](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by [Robert C. Martin](http://cleancoder.com/products) in every consultancy provided, bringing value to each project [I](https://www.linkedin.com/in/donato-pascazio-080973201/) maintain.
 Let's break down those principles.